 Chicago is a city known for its restaurants.
-There’s world-renowned fine dining, celebrity-chef helmed hot spots, and local favorites that have been around for more than a century.
-Not to mention all those Michelin stars and James Beard awards we’ve racked up over the years.
+There are world-renowned fine dining, celebrity-chef helmed hot spots, and local favorites that have been around for more than a century.
+Not to mention all those Michelin stars and James Beard Awards we’ve racked up over the years.

-Here’s a primer on some of Chicago’s most famous restaurants, from revered classics to trendsetting hot spots.
+Here’s a primer on some of Chicago’s most famous restaurants, from revered classics to acclaimed tasting menus.

 Alinea

-Make a reservation way in advance for one of Alinea’s three experiences: The Salon, an approachable 10 – 12 course meal; The Gallery, a multi-sensory 16 – 18 course menu; and The Kitchen Table, an intimate and completely private dining experience.
-Each are guaranteed to change the way you think about going out to eat.
-1723 N. Halsted St.
+Make a reservation way in advance for one of Alinea’s three experiences: The Salon, an innovative but approachable 10 – 12 course meal; The Gallery, a multi-sensory 16 – 18 course menu; and The Kitchen Table, an intimate and completely private dining experience.
+Each is guaranteed to change the way you think about going out to eat.

 The Berghoff